 The first time you open Apple Podcasts, you’re presented with a vast selection of shows, organized into countless content categories.
-When you explore a show, the app leads you the show’s home page where you can press a big button to listen to the latest episode.
+When you explore a show, the app leads you to the show’s home page where you can press a big button to listen to the latest episode.
 If you don’t want to start listening just yet, you can read the show’s description, scroll through the episodes and read their descriptions, and check out its audio trailer if available.
 The most diligent among us may even scour the reviews section of a given podcast where listeners give their input on their favorite (and least favorite) shows.

 How can you find good shows on Apple Podcasts?

 The Browse tab of the app features shows based on popularity, relevance to current events, or genre, and it includes some categories specifically for children.
 The Listen Now tab offers personalized recommendations, and Apple recommends these shows based on your listening history.
-The Browse and Listen Now pages may be a bit cluttered, but the Search page lets you browse for new shows by categories.
+The Browse and Listen Now pages may be a bit cluttered, but the Search page lets you browse for new shows by category.

 How can you get your show on Apple Podcasts?

-Apple Podcasts features shows on its Browse page if they are ranked highly in the app’s review widget.
+Apple features shows on its Browse page if they are ranked highly in the app’s review widget.
 Unsurprisingly, celebrities host many of the most popular podcasts.
 While this is great for advertisers who want to partner with successful shows, it can make it harder for amateur podcasters to be heard.

 What features are missing from Apple Podcasts?

-What sound quality does Apple Podcasts stream in?
+What audio format does Apple Podcasts use?